 7. Schools and Higher Education in Naples

-And if you’re looking for higher-education opportunities, you’re definitely in luck.
+And if you’re looking for higher-education opportunities, you’re in luck.
 There are three colleges/universities in the area:

 • Florida Gulf Coast University